Lramseyer/vaporview/README.md

 ## Interoperability With Other Extensions

+### Extensions compatible with Vaporview:

+- [SV Pathfinder](https://marketplace.visualstudio.com/items?itemName=heyfey.sv-pathfinder) - RTL Linking and tracing - [Github](https://github.com/heyfey/sv-pathfinder)

-This is a work in progress effort, and will be finalized in the 1.4 Release.
-Details can be found in the [API docs](https://github.com/Lramseyer/vaporview/blob/main/API_DOCS.md), but a summary of the API features that other extension developers will be able to use are listed below:
+Vaporview has a set of commands and event emitters that allow interaction with other extensions.
+This allows for powerful features like RTL linking, in editor debugging, and firmware tracing while being HDL and simulator agnostic.
+See the [API docs](https://github.com/Lramseyer/vaporview/blob/main/API_DOCS.md) if you are interested in integrating Vaporview into your extension.
+A summary of the API features that other extension developers will be able to use are listed below:

-- Vaporview Commands
+- Commands
   - Adding and removing variables
   - Placing markers at specific times
   - Revealing items in the netlist
+- Event emitters
+  - Adding, removing, and selecting variables
+  - Placing markers
 - Adding custom context menu items
 - Signal value links